ע

 βρεχω

 The verb βρεχω (brecho) means to rain and is used pretty much the same as the equivalent in English, including a third person singular form to say that "it" rains.
+It's not clear where this word comes from, and thus what it may have originally denoted.
 The classics predominantly use the verb υω (huo) for to rain, and it's not immediately clear how this verb differs from βρεχω (brecho).
 But from the verb υω (huo) comes the noun υδωρ (hudor), meaning water, which suggests that υω (huo) typically speaks of watering, whereas βρεχω (brecho), more broadly, may speak of being flooded by or inundated in wealth, light, tears (Luke 7:38), or chunks of burning material falling from heaven (Luke 17:29).

 Also see our article on the verb βαπτω (bapto), to immerse, and the noun ιχθυς (ichtus), fish, for more reflections on the cognitive aspect of the hydrological cycle.